dmprofe/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 alert(Array.isArray([])); // true
 ```

+> [!t] t: Alternative method: checking the class
+>
+> - Arrays are instance objects of the class/constructor Array.
+> - We can check the class/constructor of an object.
+This method
+>   works for checking if it is "Array", and also works for
+>   fine tuning the checking of other types of objects.
+> - We will see later how this can be done.

 ## Most methods support "thisArg"

+> [!t] t: Skip this section if short of time

 Almost all array methods that call functions -- like `find`, `filter`, `map`, with a notable exception of `sort`, accept an optional additional parameter `thisArg`.